ShahinaShanu/BookListRajor/README.md

 open Package manager Consoe and type: Add-Migration [MeaningfulUserDefinedName] then Enter also type another Cmd : Update-Database and press Enter successfully created db and table.

+if Package not installing then check the version and install related package just like in console type: Install-PkgName //Install-Microsoft.EntityFrameworkCore